Joining OBOD & Starting the Distance Learning Course.

-OBOD provides an experience-based distance learning course which has been in place for over 25 years.
+OBOD provides an experience-based self-study course which has been in place for over 25 years.
 Rather than presenting Druidry as a religion, the course offers a journey of spiritual and psychological exploration inspired by Druidry.
 The course includes membership in OBOD.
 (Note: ‘membership’ includes access to a mentor, and a member’s only forum, but not formal member participation concerning the workings of the order.)

 The Druid Grade opens you to your inner Wise Person, the Sage who is Philosopher and Counselor.

-Lessons: the grade coursework will arrive in the USPS mail, or online, or mail/online as sets of lessons over about 12 months.
-Supplementary material, and the Order’s English language print magazine Touchstone are also included during this period.
+Lessons: the Bardic grade coursework will arrive in the USPS mail, or online, or mail/online as sets of lessons over about 12 months.
+Supplementary material, and the Order’s English language digital magazine Touchstone are also included during this period.
 The Ovate and Druid courses are available in printed format and are mailed out monthly.

 To join the Order and take the course you must be at least 18 years of age.
 Enrollments from students who are 16 or 17 requires written permission from a parent or guardian – contact the OBOD Office.
 The Order has found that the material presented simply cannot be assimilated by those under 16.
-(From OBOD’s ‘Frequently Asked Questions About the Course‘)
+(From OBOD’s ‘All About Membership and the Course‘)

 Be free from the diagnosis of schizophrenia or a psychotic condition